kimeguida/ProCare_TNF/README.md

 `-- videoS1.mp4		---> ***ProCare-aligned HIV-1 RT cavity (purple point cloud) onto TNF-a cavity cloud (white points) showing bound RT ligand (NVP)***

+## License

+Apache License 2.0
+Copyright 2022 LIT

+For academic use only.
+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software and data.

+THE SOFTWARE AND DATA ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE AND DATA OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE AND DATA.

 ## References
 If you use these data, please cite the references below: